karinakuroda/CSWTechUnitKafkaProducer/README.md

 ## How Kafka Works

-###### Kafka
+#### Kafka
 Distributed streaming platform

-###### Kafka Broker
+#### Kafka Broker
 Typically consists of multiple brokers to maintain load balance.
 Kafka brokers are stateless, so they use ZooKeeper for maintaining their cluster state.

-###### Kafka Cluster
+#### Kafka Cluster
 Multiple kafka brokers
 2 brokers inside the same machine = Cluster size 2

-###### Zookeeper
+#### Zookeeper
 Centralized service for maintaining metadata about a cluster of distributed nodes ZooKeeper service is mainly used to notify producer and consumer about the presence of any new broker in the Kafka system or failure of the broker in the Kafka system.

-###### Kafka Topics
+#### Kafka Topics
 Category of messages.

 Topics in Kafka are always multi-subscriber; that is, a topic can have zero, one, or many consumers that subscribe to the data written to it.

-###### Topic Partition

 ![](img/log_anatomy.png "Anatomy")

-###### Producers
+#### Producers
 Producers publish data to the topics of their choice.
 ![](img/producerComponent.png "Producer")

-* First get metadata
+    First get metadata
-* Then Send Message
+    Then Send Message

-###### Message Offset
+#### Message Offset
 Like a bookmark

-    * Last read message position
+    Last read message position
-    * maintened by kafka consumer
+    Maintened by kafka consumer

-###### Consumers
+#### Consumers
 Consumer instances can be in separate processes or on separate machines.

-    If all the consumer instances have the same consumer group, then the records will effectively be load balanced over the consumer instances.
+>If all the consumer instances have the same consumer group, then the records will effectively be load balanced over the consumer instances.

 If all the consumer instances have different consumer groups, then each record will be broadcast to all the consumer processes.

 ###### How does Kafka scale consumers?